 The rest of the world uses A4, which is 210mm by 297mm (approximately 8.25" by 11.75")

-Some patterns designers size their pages so they can be correctly printed on both paper sizes, and others provide separate files - one for Letter, and one for A4.
+Some pattern designers size their pages so they can be correctly printed on both paper sizes, and others provide separate files - one for Letter, and one for A4.
 Often, if there are separate files, one of them (usually Letter) is combined with the instructions, and the other is provided as a separate file.

 A0 is a large format paper size that is used mainly outside of North America, but since it prints nicely on large format printers of nearly all types, most copy shop files for sewing patterns are sized as A0.
 The pages are 841mm by 1188mm, or approximately 33.1" by 46.8".